Nazar2347/Battleship/README.md

  ### OR
 You can see tests are always running after succesfull build and compilation of the program!
 ##
-It's my third small game project, where this time I used newly obtained skills such as:
+🤓☝️ It's my third small game project, where this time I used newly obtained skills such as:
 - Raylib:	Rendering and UI
-- Catch2:	Unit testing
+- Catch2:	Unit testing for core methods of the game
-- CMake:	Build system(Windows)
+- CMake:	Automation for building the program together (Windows)
-- Git:	Version control
+- Git:	From the start to final steps the program files had been tracking and deployed using Git Version control